3191110276/intro-to-kubernetes/0_Environment_Setup/README.md

 ![CCP cluster detail](img/ccpclusterdetail.png?raw=true "CCP cluster detail")

-On this page, press the "" button to save the Kubeconfig to your computer.
+On this page, press the "Download Kubeconfig" button to save the Kubeconfig to your computer.
 We will need it later.

 ## Kubectl
 Last, but not least, we need to install kubectl.
 Kubectl is the command line tool, we can use to interact with a Kubernetes cluster.
 Depending on your operating system, the installation will be slightly different.
 See below for how to install on Windows, Mac, or Linux.